-In nearly five decades of operation, The Workshop of Davidson has served over 3,000 people with disabilities.
+In over five decades of operation, The Workshop of Davidson has served nearly 4,000 people with disabilities.
 The organization has and continues to be a proactive advocate for adult individuals who have disabilities.

 In 1964, the Workshop’s founder, the late Sarah Bray, and others, saw the need for a program that would benefit people with mental and physical disabilities in Davidson County.
 The original group of 17 assembled other interested Davidson County residents and organized the Workshop.
 The organization was founded with its incorporation May 22, 1964.
 The first meeting of the incorporators was July 16 of that year.